 Talk with your provider about your use of alcohol or marijuana early in your pregnancy.
 They can help you make a plan to reduce the harm caused by using these substances.
 They can help support you with resources and a plan for a healthy pregnancy and when you return home with your baby.

-For support, assistance and resources, call 2-1-1 NH, the statewide portal which connects New Hampshire residents to the most up-to date resources, including family support and addiction related resources.
+For support, assistance and resources, call 2-1-1 NH or visit 2-1-1 NH, the statewide portal which connects New Hampshire residents to the most up-to date resources, including family support and addiction related resources.
 2-1-1 NH is staffed by specially trained Information and Referral Specialists to help you navigate a plan to reduce your harm and begin quitting for good.